EDUX 9928: Maximize Your Professional Practice

 Welcome to the Summer Course Information Page.
 If you have questions about the summer course, please use our chat feature or reach out to your local coordinator.

-Our flexible course structure includes individualized time commitments, support from a Professional Development Coordinator, opportunities for collaboration and supportive face-to-face, or Zoom exit interviews.
-Throughout the course, participants will interact with a Dominican University of CA Professional Development Coordinator whose personal supervision guarantees the kind of accountability that your school district requires.
+Throughout the course, participants will interact with a Dominican University of California Professional Development Coordinator whose personal supervision and validation guarantees the kind of accountability that your school district requires.

 Step #1 Create Your Project List